GuyBarda/Netflix/README.md

-You can view the website at [netflix-clone.up.railway.app](https://netflix-clone.up.railway.app)
+You can view the website at [netflix-clone.vercel](https://netflix-clone-gfaletcx0-guybarda.vercel.app/) **Please ignore the security warning, this website is secure with Firebase authentication and Stripe payment, so no worries.**

 This application is a clone of Netflix's streaming service and allows users to watch movies and tv shows.
 I've implemented various features to make this clone as close to the real thing as possible.

 ## Features

 * User account creation and authentication
+* Choose, update and cancel plans at any time
 * Ability to browse movies and TV shows
+* Ability to add movies and TV shows to "My List"
+* Ability to view a movie/tv show information and trailer
 * Ability to search for movies and TV shows (coming soon)
-* Ability to add movies and TV shows to "My List" (coming soon)
-* Ability to view a movie/tv show information

 ## Technology Stack